ls1intum/Artemis/docs/user/plagiarism-check.rst

 Instructors
 ^^^^^^^^^^^
 The instructors can execute the same actions as tutors, additionally they are able to make a final decision on the particular confirmed plagiarism case.
-The proces is visualized in the following diagram.
+The process is visualized in the following diagram.

 |instructors-workflow|